dmbarbour/wikilon/docs/AwelonLang.md

 For sum types, the analog is to precompute programs for different arguments:

-        Generic 'if' for all binary conditions:
+        Generic 'if' for binary conditions:
         if = (a3) [] b b a (cond) i

         type Bool = ∀S,S'.
 S (S → S') (S → S') → S'